An Affordable Option For Restoration

 Types of Dental Implants

 Dental implants are divided into two main categories: Endosteal Implants & Subperiosteal Implants.
-The main difference being whether or not the implant is placed into the jawbone or not.
+The main difference is whether or not the implant is placed into the jawbone or not.

 Endosteal Implants: This type of dental implant is placed directly into the jawbone typically through oral surgery.
 After the implant is placed, the tissue surrounding the site is given time to heal, and a second surgery is needed months later to complete the placement of the post into the implant itself which then can have a crown or bridge placed over it.
 Endosteal are commonly used dental implants that are often made of titanium material.